rthbound/pay_dirt/README.md

 The basic idea:

 1. Initialize an object by supplying ALL dependencies as a single options hash.
-2. The object should have ONE public method, `#execute!`, which will return an expected result object.
+2. The object should have ONE public method, `#call`, which will return an expected result object.

 What pay_dirt does to help: